 So you received a fine or letter of demand from Care Park?
 Or perhaps a letter from the NSW RMS?
-These pages explain the process of getting off fines issued by Care Park.
+These pages explain the process of handling payment notices issued by Care Park.
 Do not blindly follow the appeal instructions on the back of your Care Park fine, or the appeal instructions on the Care Park Pty Ltd website.
-Instead, read the instructions on this website firsy.
+Instead, read the instructions on this website firstly before making a decision on what to do.

 See the links at left to navigate this website.
 The FAQs pages, in particular FAQ's 1 to 5 fully explain the process to follow to hopefully avoid having to pay an illegal fine.
 As well as being amongst Australia's largest parking operators, Care Park also produces a large share of complaints regarding unfair fines.

 Care Park have issued proceedings against a number of drivers in the Melbourne Magistrates Court.
 Received court papers from Care Park?
-See my court facts page.
+See the court facts page.

 Care Park Pty Ltd have been known to demand statutory declarations to prove you were not the driver.
 Such demands are arguably unfair and/or unreasonable since in contract law it is incumbent on the person who claims money is owed to them to prove that the money is owed.
 It is not up to the alleged debtor to prove that they do not owe any money.
 And anyone says otherwises should read the ACCC Debt Collection Guidelines.

 Care Park slugs unsuspecting local drivers: Lawyer Mr Tom Willcox said that the demand of $88 for failing to display a valid parking ticket was grossly disproportionate to any loss Care Park Pty Ltd might have suffered through his client not obtaining a ticket, especially as even now they only charge 80c an hour for parking in the area.
 See Consumer Action Law Centre media release Tuesday 16 December 2008